I’m a digital content creator currently residing in Ontario, Canada.

-And so I arrived at this symbol.
-This is the logo that I currently use to identify my brand.
+And so I arrived at the final iteration of my logo.
 I call it the Delano Digital D.

 Because the D is now triangular, it is able to contain three digital nodes.
 This was actually a design choice I was very happy with because it became a good way for me to remember the three pillars I like to keep in mind when designing new projects: value, time, and communication.

 One of the best ways for me to know if a project is going to bring people value, and therefore worth my effort, is if it saves them time, or provides them with new information.

 As a Digital Content Creator, I try to be visible on many platforms.
 I consistently take advantage of free marketing marketplaces.
 So, it’s very possible that you may see my content on many different social media applications.
 Here’s a list of all my official accounts, and which ones you should frequent to suit particular needs.

 The Best ways to reach me: